 Just like most FPS games, you obtain a diverse range of firearms to carry out your mission, such as pistols, revolvers, automatic rifles, sniper rifles, and even crossbows, among others.
-Most missions are either fast-paced run-and-gun levels where staying alive is the main priority or methodical stealth sections in which raising the alarm could cancel important secret meetings.
+Most missions are either fast-paced run-and-gun levels where staying alive is the main priority or methodical stealth sections in which raising the alarm could cancel important secret meetings and fail your mission.

-Health is limited and only recovered by picking up and using medkits, and you can protect yourself with body armor and helmets.
+Health is limited and only recovered by picking up and using medkits, but you can protect yourself further with body armor and helmets.
 Gadgets such as hooks and lockpicks can help in various levels, and finding necessary objects is sometimes a key part of the game.

 As you progress through the game and get put in different situations, your arsenal is constantly changing.
-Either you start prepared or must work your way to getting a weapon, and sometimes you may not get a chance to use your preferred weapons, making the game always feel fresh and forcing you away from getting fixated on one attack strategy.
+Either you start prepared or have to grab a weapon, and sometimes you may not get a chance to use your preferred weapons, always making the game feel fresh and forcing you away from solving everything with a single strategy.
 The game lets you choose from four difficulty modes (Arcade being the easiest and XXX the hardest), allowing you to decide if the game should be a walk in the park or nearly impossible.
 My only issue with the game is that headshots sometimes don’t instantly kill, even with silenced pistols.

 Artstyle and Audio

 XIII sticks to the comic book look and feel to a T, making it unique among other FPS games.
 In addition to the colorful cel-shaded setting, panels would occasionally pop up, showing various events of interest in real-time.
 They could clue you to nearby enemies, give you another view to a conversation you’re eavesdropping on, or simply show you a satisfactory close-up of an enemy you just killed.
-Also, comic SFX are usually drawn on-screen in certain circumstances, such as “KABOAM!!” whenever a loud crash occurs.
+Also, comic sound effects are usually dramatically drawn on-screen in certain circumstances, such as “KABOOM!!” whenever a loud crash occurs.